abinashsinha330/EduRec/README.md

 Please cite our paper if you use the code or datasets.

-The code is tested under a Linux desktop (w/ GTX 1080 Ti GPU) with TensorFlow 2.5.0 and Python 3.6.7.
+The code is tested under a Linux desktop with TensorFlow 2.5.0 and Python 3.6.7.

 ## Datasets